jcnt/jcnt.github.io/_posts/2015-04-11-qsm-app-consistent-dr.md

 - DR
 - SnapMirror
 ---
 With my 9to5 job (oh wait...)
-I spend a lot of times with customer discussions.
+I spend a lot of time with customer discussions.
 There are many of them who are going to keep their older NetApp boxes when they purchase a new, for the obvious reason: still good enough for Disaster Recovery!